Tsukimichi: Moonlit Fantasy Season 2 International Release Window, Cast, Director, Teaser Trailer And More Details

 When will Tsukimichi: Moonlit Fantasy Season 2 be released?

 The first season was made by the anime studio C2C.
 For context, C2C's previous series "Wandering Witch — The Journey of Elaina" came out around a year after its initial announcement in October 2019.
-This led fans to expect that Season 2 of "Tsukimichi: Moonlit Fantasy" would experience a similar production cycle.
+This led fans to expect that "Tsukimichi: Moonlit Fantasy" Season 2 would experience a similar production cycle.
 In other words, fans believed they were likely to see the show resume airing sometime in late 2022 or early 2023.
 This never came to pass, but 2023 did bring some new details about Season 2, including more information on the planned release date.

-In July 2023, it was revealed that "Tsukimichi: Moonlit Fantasy" would be airing as part of the Winter 2024 season, with a premiere set for January of that year.
+In July 2023, it was revealed that "Tsukimichi: Moonlit Fantasy" would be airing as part of the Winter 2024 season in Japan, with a premiere set for January of that year.
 It was also confirmed that the show would be airing in two back-to-back cours, meaning that Season 2 is likely to have around 24 episodes.
 This will be music to the ears of "Tsukimichi: Moonlit Fantasy" fans, especially as the first season only contained 12 episodes.

 What is the plot of Tsukimichi: Moonlit Fantasy Season 2?